Mrian07/Proyeksi/docs/faq/README.md

 ### How can I contribute to ProyeksiApp?

 We welcome everybody willing to help make ProyeksiApp better.
-There are a lot of possibilities for helping, be it [improving the translations](../development/translate-openproject) via crowdin, answering questions in the [forums](https://community.openproject.org/projects/openproject/forums) or by fixing bugs and implementing features.
+There are a lot of possibilities for helping, be it [improving the translations](../development/translate-proyeksiapp) via crowdin, answering questions in the [forums](https://community.proyeksi.id/projects/proyeksiapp/forums) or by fixing bugs and implementing features.

 If you want to code, a good starting point would be to make yourself familiar with the [basic approaches for developing](../development/) in ProyeksiApp and opening a pull request on GitHub referencing an existing bug report or feature request.
-Find our GitHub page [here](https://github.com/opf/openproject).
+Find our GitHub page [here](https://github.com/opf/proyeksiapp).

 If in doubt on how you should start, you can also just [contact us](https://www.proyeksi.id/contact-us/).

 ### How can I receive support?

 We offer our Professional Support for Enterprise on-premises users and Enterprise cloud users.
-Please write an email to support@openproject.com.
+Please write an email to support@proyeksiapp.com.

-If you use the Community Edition please feel free to use our [forums](https://community.openproject.org/projects/openproject/forums) for exchange with other users.
+If you use the Community Edition please feel free to use our [forums](https://community.proyeksi.id/projects/proyeksiapp/forums) for exchange with other users.

-To learn more about ProyeksiApp and how its features work please have a look at [this FAQ](#how-can-i-learn-more-about-openproject-and-how-to-use-it).
+To learn more about ProyeksiApp and how its features work please have a look at [this FAQ](#how-can-i-learn-more-about-proyeksiapp-and-how-to-use-it).

 ### Do you support Univention users?